Create clarity. Make choices and simplify your business

 Finally, because you’re a leader more is expected.

-For leaders there is an 8th question … how will you behave?
+For the executive team there is an 8th question … what are your vital leadership behaviours?

-Your Vital Leadership Behaviours .. to answer how you will conduct yourselves … to unlock the potential in your people … inspire hope and confidence and build a winning business?
+How will you conduct yourselves to unlock the potential in your people, inspire hope and confidence and build a winning business?

 This is often overlooked.
 But is a mistake.
 There’s true power in a Leadership Charter that simply describes your Vital Leadership Behaviours.